morphgnt/tischendorf/text/parsed/README-short.txt

-The present work is Tischendorf's 8th edition of the Greek New Testament, augmented with morphological information and lemmas.
+The present work is Tischendorf's 8th edition of the Greek New Testament, augmented with morphological information, Strong's numbers, and lemmas.

 Even though I am designated as the editor, the bulk of the work in the preparation of this text was done by two other men, namely G. Clint